Meta-Sponsored/trailx/iot_edge_computing/README.md

   - Watching this tutorial and implementing the code yourself will be helpful before diving into this project: [Real-Time Object Detection in 10 Lines of Python Code on Jetson Nano](https://www.youtube.com/watch?v=bcM5AQSAzUY)

+### 2. Install the packages for the project.

+- pip3 install firebase_admin pygame imageio

-### 2. Other environment settings/helpful tips on Jetson
+### 3. Other environment settings/helpful tips on Jetson

 - Install Visual Studio Code on Jetson Nano:
   - Download the file on the VSCode website.